LucasDutraMendes/Data-Science-R/Titanic/README.md

 ## Conclusion

-This project demonstrates how logistic regression can be used to analyze binary outcomes and identify passenger characteristics associated with different survival outcomes.

-The analysis combines data preparation, statistical modeling, model evaluation, and prediction to extract practical insights from the Titanic dataset.

-The analysis indicates that survival was strongly associated with passenger profile.
-Female passengers and passengers from higher classes had higher survival probabilities, while increasing age and a higher number of siblings or spouses aboard were associated with a lower survival probability, holding the other variables constant.
+The analysis shows that survival on the Titanic was strongly related to passenger profile.

+Women and passengers traveling in higher classes had higher survival probabilities, while older passengers and those traveling with more siblings or spouses had lower predicted survival probabilities.

-Overall, the results show that survival outcomes differed substantially across passenger profiles, highlighting the value of logistic regression for identifying relevant patterns and groups within the dataset.
+The model performed well at distinguishing between survivors and non-survivors, achieving an AUC of 0.854.
+However, the Hosmer-Lemeshow test suggested that the predicted probabilities were not perfectly aligned with the observed outcomes.

+We also checked the influence of individual observations.
+Although some passengers had a noticeable impact on the model estimates, the main relationships remained consistent when these observations were excluded.

+Overall, the analysis shows that survival was far from evenly distributed across passenger profiles and demonstrates how statistical modeling can turn passenger data into meaningful insights.

 ## Files